rjmccall/swift-evolution/visions/accessors.md

 The current status of the accessors described above is:

 * `get`/`set` are fully supported, standard parts of the Swift language.
-* `_read` / `_modify` have been implemented in the compiler for some time as an experimental form of `read`/`modify`.
+* `_read` / `_modify` have been implemented in the compiler for some time as an experimental form of `yield`/`yield inout`.
 The underscored forms will continue to be supported in the compiler for the foreseeable future until all existing users have migrated.
-* `read`/`modify` will be the final standard form.
+* `yield`/`yield inout` will be the final standard form.
 We expect to have these implemented in the compiler and ready for Swift Evolution review in the coming months.
 * `unsafeAddress`, `unsafeMutableAddress` are implemented in the compiler today (with some limitations).
 We do not expect to ever submit them for Swift Evolution review.
 * We hope to have experimental implementations of `borrow` and `mutate` in another year or two and submit them for Swift Evolution at that time.

 There are a number of open questions that will need to be resolved in the process of implementing the above:

 * Protocols can specify `get` and `set` requirements for properties.
 We will want them to be able to specify other accessor types as well.
 * The current experimental `_read` and `_modify` implementation has some performance problems with certain types of generic code.
-We will want to resolve this for the final `read` and `modify` implementation.
+We will want to resolve this for the final `yield` and `yield inout` implementation.
 * The `borrow` and `mutate` accessor implementations will require new return value conventions to be fully useful.

 Of course, everything in this document is subject to community review through the Swift Evolution process.